MessoJ/Customer-Churn-Prediction/README.md

 ## Overview

-This repository contains an end-to-end solution for predicting customer churn, helping businesses identify customers at risk of leaving their service.
+This repo contains an end-to-end solution for predicting customer churn, helping businesses identify customers at risk of leaving their service.
 The pipeline implements best practices in data preprocessing, feature engineering, model training, and evaluation.

 ## Features